Deutsche Telekom pledges to invest 'billions' in Hungarian broadband network

 In Deutsche Telekom's 20 years in Hungary, Magyar Telekom has invested 1.8 trillion forints ($8 billion) and with an annual tax bill of 140 billion forints it is among the top taxpayers, Orban said.

-Magyar Telekom's capital expenditure totaled 117.4 billion forints in the first nine months of 2013, boosted by payments to renew its radio spectrum licenses both in Hungary and in Macedonia.
+Magyar Telekom's capital expenditure totalled 117.4 billion forints in the first nine months of 2013, boosted by payments to renew its radio spectrum licences both in Hungary and in Macedonia.
 Its net profit for the first nine months fell by 40 percent to 23.2 billion forints.

 It employs 12,000 people directly and gives work to another 100,000 through suppliers.

-Shares in Magyar Telekom were down 3 percent at 332 forints by 7.04 a.m.
-ET on Friday.
+Shares in Magyar Telekom were down 3 percent at 332 forints by 1204 GMT on Friday.

 (Editing by Greg Mahlich)